Need help finding something?

 FCA FREE CARRIER (... named place)

-It is based on the same name principle as FOB. (free on board), except that the seller fulfills its obligations when the goods are delivered to the custody of the carrier at the named place.
+FCA is based on the same name principle as FOB (free on board), except that the seller fulfills its obligations when the goods are delivered to the custody of the carrier at the named place.

 If no precise place can be named at the time of the contract of sale, the parties should refer to the place where the carrier should take the goods into its charge.